 Tiny forests popping up in Canberra

 The Climate Factory works with community leaders to build climate cooling micro or tiny forests.
-Over 2020-2021 we built the Downer and Watson Micro-forests.
-We are trialling a range of native groundcovers in our tiny forests.
+Over 2020-2021 we built the Downer and Watson Micro-forests and in May 2022 construction starts on the Holt Micro-forest.
+Since 2020 we have been trialling a range of native groundcovers in our forests.

 Groundcovers a living mulch in the tiny forest

-At the bottom of our forests are the groundcovers.
+At the forest bottom are the groundcovers.
 They have a special role to play.
 They cool the ground and provide habitat for beetles, skinks and lizards.
-Eventually the forest will become too shady for many of them and leaf litter may take their place.
+Eventually the forest will become too shady for some of them and leaf litter may take their place.

-Below are three groundcovers we are trialling at the Downer and Watson micro-forests.
+Below are three groundcovers we trialled at the Downer and Watson micro-forests.

 False sarsparilla has leathery dark green leaves and once established is drought and frost hardy.

-ACT for Bees says, Hardenbergia flowers provide food for butterflies, European Honey bees and native Leaf-cutter bees.
+ACT for Bees says, its flowers provide food for butterflies, European Honey bees and native Leaf-cutter bees.

 This groundcover can be grown from pre-treated seed.
 To pre-treat seeds, soak overnight in hot water.
 This should break the seed dormancy.
 Then plant the seeds in a mix of 50:50 coarse river sand to native potting mix.
 Depending on conditions, seed should germinate within 10 days to three weeks.

-At the Watson Micro-forest we planted it at the forest edges.
+At the Watson Micro-forest we planted it at the forest edges and in pollinator patches.
 This is so it gets enough sun to grow happily.